How to Transfer Files in Safe Mode Windows 10/8/7

 3. Then, you will get into command prompt and enter a WBadmin to backup data from the failed system.
 For example, if you need to backup C: drive to external hard drive (here is F:), you can type the following commands:

 * While if you need to replace the hard drive, then you should use WBadmin to backup whole hard drive in order to keep all old data on the hard drive.

-4. After that, it will show you the detail of the operation and ask your confirmation.
+4. After that, it will show you the detail of the operation and ask for your confirmation.
 Just type “Y” to start backing up under Safe Mode.
-And the files can be transferred out after the proceed done.
+And the files can be transferred out after the process done.

 Transfer files when boot into Safe Mode failed

 However, not every time you can boot from Safe Mode successfully.
 If you cannot boot into Safe Mode, how can you transfer files?

 If the transfer files in Safe Mode Windows 10/8/7 can not work, you need a bootable disc so that you can boot the computer from it.
 Thus, the AOMEI Backupper Standard is highly recommended.
 It can not only help you create bootable disc (CD/DVD, USB drive), but transfer files to external hard drive before system recovery or OS reinstallation.
 To fix transfer files in Safe Mode failed problem, here you can do as the followings:

 Step 1.
 Free download AOMEI Backupper and install this free backup on a working Windows 10/8/7 PC.
 Then, go to Tools -> Create Bootable Media to create bootable disc.

 Step 2.
 After that, use the bootable media to boot the unbootable computer.
 You need to get into BIOS to change the boot order to allow the computer to boot from the bootable media.

 Step 3.
 It will load to the main interface of AOMEI Backupper.
 If you want to transfer files to another place, here you can choose File Backup under Backup tab.